WHAT ARE YOUR CHILD’S RIGHTS WHEN QUESTIONED BY POLICE?

 (Besides Skokie, Matt Keenan also serves the communities of Arlington Heights, Chicago, Deerfield, Des Plaines, Evanston, Glenview, Morton Grove, Mount Prospect, Niles, Northbrook, Park Ridge, Rolling Meadows, Wilmette and Winnetka.)

-If you are charged with disorderly conduct for threatening a school, contact an experienced criminal law attorney immediately.
-An attorney can review your case for its best possible defense.
+If you have been charged with a crime, contact an experienced criminal law attorney immediately.
+An attorney can help present the facts of your case for your best possible defense.
 Can the state prove all the elements of your offense beyond a reasonable doubt?
-Were you knowingly making a threat?
-Maybe you were being ironic?
-Even if the evidence against you is overwhelming, an attorney who is respected in the court house may be able to negotiate a more favorable plea agreement than you could on your own.
+Can you present evidence in your defense without having to testify?
+Even if the police acted lawfully and the evidence against you is overwhelming, an attorney who is respected in the courthouse may be able to negotiate a more favorable plea agreement than you could on your own.

 If you have questions about this or another related Illinois criminal or traffic matter, please contact Matt Keenan at 847-568-0160 or email matt@mattkeenanlaw.com.